EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 output must be a string that selects an output device.
 A typical value on linx would be pulse::n where n is the pulse sink index, see mplayer's -ao option for more details.

-You may also use one of kaithem's soundcard aliases found in kaithem.outputs.

 eq is mplayer specific and does nothing with other backends. eq if present can take the value 'party' causing the EQ to be set to